johnConstant/CI_PP3_Hangman_Game/README.md

 ### Frameworks & Tools

-- [Diagrams.net](https://app.diagrams.net/) was used to draw program flowchart
+- Microsoft Visio was used to draw program flowchart
 - [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used in the footer below the program terminal
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code